Adobe Shared Device License - Installation and Usage Instructions

 Adobe's Shared Device License (SDL) is a type of authentication that allows non-licensed users to use Adobe Creative Cloud software.
 This license is installed on a per-machine basis through a specialized Creative Cloud installer generated by IT administrators.
 A basic FAQ has been provided by Adobe: https://helpx.adobe.com/enterprise/using/sdl-faq.html

 Most UW-Madison faculty and staff can login and use the default Adobe Creative Cloud Desktop application.
-Instructions can be found on a separate KB article here: Logging in to Adobe Creative Cloud with Your UW-Madison Account.
+Instructions can be found on a separate KB article here: Adobe Creative Cloud - Logging in with Your UW-Madison Account.
 Ineligible faculty, students, and non-University affiliated users who need access to Adobe Creative Cloud products may have the SDL installed to allow effectively anyone access to these products.

 Shared Device License Installation Guidelines

 IT administrators may provide their users with a Shared Device Licensing version of the installer, which has been generated via the Adobe Admin Console.
 This will install similar to the default Adobe Creative Cloud application, but with the SDL implemented as well.

 The SDL version of the installer can be installed over the top of the default Adobe Creative Cloud application without uninstalling Creative Cloud or its associated applications.
 After the installation, the Adobe Creative Cloud application will have to be restarted and the computer itself may require a restart.

 By default, after the SDL version is installed, the Apps tab is missing in the Creative Cloud Desktop app.
 This can be resolved by following the steps documented here: https://kb.wisc.edu/69772 under Tip 1.

 If the user is an eligible faculty/staff member or a student, follow the instructions presented here: https://kb.wisc.edu/69772